Evelyn de Rothschild: Career

-Evelyn de Rothschild also served as a Director of the newspaper group owned by Lord Beaverbrook.
+Evelyn de Rothschild also served as a director of the newspaper group owned by Lord Beaverbrook.
 Years later, he served for a time as a Director of Lord Black's Daily Telegraph newspaper.
 An owner of thoroughbred racehorses, he was a past chairman of United Racecourses.

 Philanthropic activities

-In 1967, Sir Evelyn created the Eranda Foundation to support social welfare, promote the arts and to encourage research into medicine and education.
+In 1967, de Rothschild created the Eranda Foundation to support social welfare, promote the arts and to encourage research into medicine and education.

 De Rothschild served as Queen Elizabeth II's financial adviser.
 He was a Governor of the London School of Economics and Political Science as well as an active patron of the arts and supporter of a number of charities.
 He served as Chairman of the Delegacy of St Mary's Hospital Medical School from 1977 to 1988.
 He was a Member of the Council of the Royal Academy of Dramatic Art, a trustee of the Shakespeare Globe Trust, and in 1998 was appointed Chairman of The Princess Royal Trust for Carers.
 Sir Evelyn was the founding chairman in 1990 of The European Association for Banking and Financial History in Frankfurt, Germany, a position he held until retiring in 2004.
 He was a board member of the Snowdon Trust, founded by the Earl of Snowdon, which provides grants and scholarships for students with disabilities.